telosnetwork/telos-docs/docs/zero/about/network_peer_protocol.md

 * Allow more efficient broadcasting and syncing of node states.
 * Minimize payload footprint with data compression and binary encoding.

-Most of these strategies are fully or partially implemented in the EOSIO software.
+Most of these strategies are fully or partially implemented in the Antelope software.
 Data compression, which is optional, is implemented at the transaction level.
 Binary encoding is implemented by the net serializer when sending object instances and protocol messages over the network.

 ## 2. Architecture